 Gameplay: Create your own custom Mario world in any Mario era (8-bit Nintendo or SNES style) or download and play levels built by gamers.

-Why it rocks: The game is a create based, so go in wanting and knowing you have to build before you play.
+Why it rocks: The cooperative game is creation-based, so go in wanting and knowing you have to build before you play.
 That being said, it’s a great change up for Mario veterans and inspires creativity to make either the easiest or craziest Mario levels your kids can dream of.

 Little Big Planet 3